 – May 22, 2010) ~ American mathematician and skeptic

-When reputable scientists correct flaws in an experiment that produced
+When reputable scientists correct flaws in an experiment

-successful in some other way, or by making intemperate attacks on whomever
+was successful in some other way, or by making intemperate attacks on whomever

 dares to criticize their competence.